-Everybody knows Salvador Dali for his unique role and place within the surrealism movement, as well as being a seminal figure in celebrity showmanship with a personality that intrigued the masses.
+Known for his unique role and place within the Surrealism movement, Salvador Dali was a seminal figure in celebrity showmanship with a personality that intrigued the masses.
 But who really was Dali?

 Dali and Luis Buñuel made a seventeen-minute short film, named Un Chien Andalou in 1929.
-The film visualised the dreams of both artists in sequences, juxtaposing both shocking and violent imagery and remaining interested solely on the emotions felt when witnessing specific images on screen and not a plot.
-The film remains one of the most famous short films and is still a hot topic for conversation 90 years after its release.
-With a script that was created in six days and filmed in ten, the pair actively reject the notion that a director should leave nothing to chance.
-Some of the most notable people in attendance at the film’s release were Andre Breton and Pablo Picasso.
+The film visualised the dreams of both artists in sequences, juxtaposing both shocking and violent imagery and remaining interested solely on the emotions felt when witnessing specific images on screen, rather than following a plot.
+The film remains one of the most famous short films in existence and is still a hot topic for conversation 90 years after its release.
+With a script created in six days and filmed in ten, the pair actively reject the notion that a director should leave nothing to chance.
+Some of the most notable figures in attendance at the film’s release were Andre Breton and Pablo Picasso.
 Breton’s reaction as the figurehead of the Surrealist movement was to welcome the pair into their artist’s circle.
 Although this was a positive reaction to the film, for the young artist Dali was still disappointed that there wasn’t the shock and controversy from the audience that films such as Rite of Spring by Stravinsky had gained.

 After being a part of the surrealist movement for a couple of years Dali painted Persistence of Memory in 1931.
-A mere 3 years later in the height of the Surrealism movement the piece was gifted to MoMA.
-Deceptive in size at 24 x 33cm the painting is closest to a piece of A4 paper.
-As one of the most repeated images in recent art history this is a very small scale in comparison to the mass printing of the image.
-The scene of hyperrealism was always meant to be on a miniature scale for powerful impact with little work and many minute details, further thwarting expectations by juxtaposing aspects that are not expected.
-The image itself is a medley of landscape, portrait and symbolic imagery from the realm of Dali’s subconscious playing with texture and function.
+A mere 3 years later, in the height of the Surrealism movement, the piece was gifted to MoMA.
+Deceptive in size at 24 x 33cm, the painting is almost the size of a piece of A4 paper.
+As one of the most repeated images in recent art history, this is a very small scale in comparison to the mass printing of the image.
+The scene of hyperrealism was always meant to be on a miniature scale for powerful impact, with little work and many minute details, further thwarting expectations by juxtaposing aspects that are not expected.
+The image itself is a medley of landscape, portrait, and symbolic imagery from the realm of Dali’s subconscious playing with texture and function.
 The infamous melting clocks are Dali’s exploration into camembert cheese melting in the sun.
-All but one clock is in a state of melting, the pocket watch that has a cover over the watch face has ants attracted to the metal as if it were rotting flesh.
-The landscape is that of the coastal cliffs of Cap de Creus of Catalonia, Dali’s home and the half portrait melting on the floor appears to be the artist himself from previous self-portraits.
+All but one clock is in a state of melting, the pocket watch that has a cover over the watch face, attracting ants to the metal as if it were rotting flesh.
+The landscape is that of the coastal cliffs of Cap de Creus of Catalonia, Dali’s home, and the half portrait melting on the floor appears to be the artist himself from previous self-portraits.

 The works of Salvador Dali are highly sought after, with collectors around the world eager to discover them.
 By working with the estates and families of this artist, our Signature collection brings unique and timeless classics to the market for investment.